-Anytime children or adolescents play sports or exercise in hot weather, they're at risk of heat-related illnesses.
+Anytime children or adolescents play sports or get physically active in hot weather, they're at risk of heat-related illnesses.
 Understand how heat-related problems happen and what steps you can take to prevent them.

 Your child might be vulnerable to dehydration and other heat-related illnesses in a hot or humid environment if he or she: